Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Auxiliary concepts of graph theory for the bridge length algorithm

 Fig.~\ref{fig:quotient_periodic_graph} shows a connected periodic graph $G$ but $G$ can also be disconnected.
 For example, let $S$ be the square lattice $\Z^2$, then the graph $G$ consisting of all horizontal edges connecting the points $(m,n)$ and $(m+1,n)$ for $m,n\in\Z$ is periodic but not connected.
 If we add to $G$ all vertical edges connecting $(m,n)$ and $(m,n+1)$ for $m,n\in\Z$, the resulting infinite square grid is a connected periodic graph on $\Z^2$.

 \begin{dfn}[quotient graph] Let $G$ be a periodic graph on a periodic point set $S$ with a lattice $\Lambda$ in $\mathbb{R}^n$.
 Two points of $S$ (also vertices or edges of $G$) are called \textit{$\Lambda$-equivalent} if they are related by a translation along a vector $\vb*{v}\in\La$.
 The \emph{quotient graph} $G/\La$ is an abstract undirected graph obtained as the quotient of $G$ under the $\Lambda$-equivalence.
 Then $G$ is called a \emph{lifted graph} of $G/\La$.
 Any vertex of $G/\La$ is a $\La$-equivalence class $p+\La$ represented by a point $p\in S$.
-Any edge $e$ of the quotient graph $G/\La$ is a $\La$-equivalence class $[p,q]+\La$ represented by a straight-line edge $[p,q]$ of $G$.
-We define the length of any edge $e$ in $G/\La$ as the Euclidean distance $|p-q|$. \end{dfn}
+Any edge $e$ of the quotient graph $G/\La$ is a $\La$-equivalence class $[p,q]+\La$ represented by a straight-line edge $[p,q]$ of $G$. \end{dfn}

 The quotient graph $G/\La$ can have multiple edges between the same pair of vertices as shown in Fig.~\ref{fig:quotient_periodic_graph}, which all can be distinguished by the labels defined below.